jasinco/KspModApp/README.md

 # KspModApp
 A commandline app whcih can ley you add mods easily
+# Build
+If you want to build you need to download Newtonsoft.Json